Roll20/beacon-docs/content/docs/about/faq.md

 {{< /details >}}

-{{< details "Q: What is the role of the convertLegacyMacroAttributesArgs type?" >}}
+{{< details "Q: What is the role of the handleFallbackAttributesArgs type?" >}}

-The `convertLegacyMacroAttributesArgs` type defines the arguments used for handling Custom Sheet macro attributes.
+The `handleFallbackAttributesArgs` type defines the arguments used for handling not found/defined Custom Sheet macro attributes.
 It includes the attribute name, character ID, and character data needed for mapping Custom Sheet attributes to the new sheet structure.
 {{< /details >}}